A Comprehensive Study of Jailbreak Attack versus Defense for Large Language Models: RQ1: Effectiveness of Jailbreak Attack

 \section{RQ1: Effectiveness of Jailbreak Attack}

 The effectiveness of attack strategies on the selected LLMs under test is systematically presented in Tables~\ref{tab:accuracy_gpt35},~\ref{tab:accuracy_vicuna}, and~\ref{tab:accuracy_llama}.
-These tables enumerate the number of queries that were effectively bypassed under various categories, corresponding to the detailed breakdowns provided in Tables~\ref{tab:question_gpt},~\ref{tab:question_vicuna}, and~\ref{tab:question_llama}.
 To offer a clearer comparative analysis of model performance, we consolidated these metrics into a scatter plot depicted in Figure~\ref{fig:attackpng}.
 In this visualization, models demonstrating optimal performance are positioned nearer to the scatter plot's upper right quadrant, signifying superior ASR and Efficiency.

 Evaluation results reveal that using 78 templates, Jailbroken, and GPTFuzz strategies yield superior results in circumventing the security measures of GPT-3.5-turbo and Vicuna.
 Conversely, for LLaMA, strategies such as Jailbroken, Parameter, and 78 templates demonstrated the highest effectiveness.
 This prevalence of template-based approaches highlights their efficiency, primarily due to the intricate design of their prompts.
-The most successful templates from these strategies are detailed in Table~\ref{tab:temnplateres}, which will be added subsequently.
+The most successful five templates from these strategies are listed in Table~\ref{tab:temnplateres}.

 In the realm of generative strategies, GPTFuzz, Pair, and Tap emerged as the top performers.
 Moreover, it was noted that LLaMA presents a noteworthy challenge for jailbreaking compared to Vicuna.
-Specifically, Vicuna showed a quicker reduction in loss when employing the AutoDan method and achieved jailbreak at a higher loss threshold.
-In contrast, LLaMA exhibited a slower loss reduction rate and, despite achieving a lower loss than Vicuna, did not succumb to jailbreaking, as illustrated in Figure~\ref{fig:loss}.
-Additionally, our study into the categories of questions that were successfully jailbroken indicates that queries related to harmful content and illegal activities are the most challenging to address across all tested models.
+We will discuss this in Section \ref{loss_section}.
+Additionally, our study into the categories of questions that were successfully jailbroken indicates that queries related to unlawful practice, harmful content and illegal activities are the most challenging to address across all tested models.
+Details can be found in Table \ref{tab:question_gpt}, \ref{tab:question_llama} and \ref{tab:question_vicuna}.